-Why did Stephen Paddock murder 58 people, wounding over 800?
+Why did Stephen Paddock murder at least 59 people, wounding well over 500?
 His rampage was not politically motivated, and he has no history of mental illness.
 He was a multimillionaire and quite intelligent.
 Indeed, he worked for Lockheed Martin, the defense contractor, and was an accountant and property manager.
 But he was socially ill.